Americans with disabilities need an updated long-term care plan, say advocates

 "We're trying to put that scaffolding in place, primarily to protect Rob's ability to make his own decisions," she says.

-Alison Barkoff is principal deputy administrator for the Administration for Community Living, part of the U.S. Department of Health and Human Services.
+Alison Barkoff is acting administrator for the Administration for Community Living, part of the U.S. Department of Health and Human Services.
 Her agency recently released what she called a "first ever" national plan, with hundreds of actions the public and private sectors can take to support family caregivers.

 "If we don't really think and plan, I'm concerned that we could have people ending up in institutions and other types of segregated settings that could and should be able to be supported in the community," says Barkoff, who notes that those outcomes could violate the civil rights of people with disabilities.